oualidikhou/oualidikhou.github.io/about.md

 <section>
   <h1 class="gradient-text">About Me</h1>
   <p class="hero-bio">
-    I am a PhD student in Engineering Sciences – Fluid Mechanics and Physics at the IUSTI Laboratory, Aix-Marseille University.
-    My research focuses on the numerical and experimental study of confined fires, with direct applications for firefighter interventions.
+    I am a PhD student in Engineering Sciences at Aix-Marseille University, conducting my research at the IUSTI Laboratory.
+My work focuses on the study of confined fires, combining experimental investigations and numerical modeling to better understand fire dynamics and improve prediction capabilities.

-    I am particularly interested in the prediction of fire curves using advanced data assimilation techniques and numerical modeling, aiming to improve operational safety and efficiency.
+Beyond my academic research, I am also a volunteer firefighter.
+This field experience strongly shapes my scientific approach, as I aim to bridge the gap between theoretical modeling and real-world fire intervention scenarios.

+My research interests include fire dynamics, data assimilation, and predictive modeling, with the objective of developing tools that can support safer and more efficient firefighting operations.

+More broadly, I am driven by the desire to connect science and practice, contributing to both fundamental understanding and practical applications in fire safety.

   </p>

   <div style="margin-top: 2rem;">